GliAcopo/PGM_Pretty-Good-Messenger/Test/README.md

 # Test Input Files for `bin/client`

+### Integration script
+Run `Test/run_integration.sh` to build, start the server on `PGM_TEST_PORT` (default `6666`), register a new user, attempt a wrong password login, then log in correctly.
+It writes logs in `/tmp` and leaves the created user folder in the project root.

 ### How to run the tests?
 Build the client (`make client`), start the server on the target host/port when needed, then run for example: